Antioch Church of Christ in Thonotosassa, Florida

 That You do just what You say,

-As the luncheon ended we noticed a sister who had won one of the lovely auctioned baby quilts, quietly walked up to the new adoptive mother and warmly gifted it to her sleeping baby.
-What a lovely reminder that God’s gifts to us happen at just the right time, and sometimes we are given opportunities to reflect His beauty when our gifts to one another are also perfectly timed.
+As the luncheon ended, we noticed a sister, who had won one of the lovely auctioned baby quilts, quietly walked up to the new adoptive mother and warmly gifted it to her sleeping baby.
+What a lovely reminder that just as God’s gifts to us happen at just the right time, sometimes we are given opportunities to reflect His beauty when our gifts to one another are also perfectly timed.

-The universe itself runs on His perfect time, and all this has me wondering, was this what God wanted me to write about in relation to the Antioch congregation instead of the original theme I had in mind the year previously when we had visited?
-I’m not sure.
-“I’m not sure” is, I believe, the humble thing to think with regard to things that only God knows, but even with our limited knowledge about the workings of God, we can certainly continue to thank Him for the amazing timing of the opportunities that come our way, since "every good thing given and every perfect gift is from above, coming down from the Father of lights" (James 1:17).
+The vast universe itself runs on His perfect time, and all this had me wondering, was this what God would have me write about concerning the Antioch congregation instead of the original theme I had in mind the year previously when we had visited?
+I can’t be sure, and “I’m not sure” is, I believe, the humble thing to think concerning things that only God knows, but even with our limited knowledge about the workings of God, we can certainly continue to thank Him for the amazing timing of the opportunities that come our way, since "every good thing given and every perfect gift is from above, coming down from the Father of lights" (James 1:17).
 What good opportunities might He be up to in your life?
-I’m not sure.
-But I do know this: “...the Lord longs to be gracious to you, And therefore He waits on high to have compassion on you.
-For the Lord is a God of justice; How blessed are all those who long for Him.”
-Isaiah 30:18.
+No one knows, though we do know this much: “...the Lord longs to be gracious to you, And therefore He waits on high to have compassion on you.
+For the Lord is a God of justice; How blessed are all those who long for Him” (Isaiah 30:18).

 Antioch church of Christ